-Just over the Saitama border, in the stunning and tranquil district of Tano, the Mahoba No Mori campsite and Forest Adventure Ueno are perched unobtrusively on the side of a lush mountain.
+Just over the Saitama border, Mahoba No Mori campsite and Forest Adventure Ueno are perched unobtrusively on the side of a lush mountain.
+They are located in the stunning and tranquil Ueno Mura which is part of the unspoiled Tano District.
 A formidable skybridge, an attraction in itself, links one mountain top to another, giving quick and easy access to Kawawa Natural Park, the Fujido caves and a fun free playground on the far side of the valley.

 As the crow flies Mahoba no Mori is only about two kilometers from Ogano Town (Saitama), but as you have to use a winding sequestered mountain road, you actually have to drive about 8 kilometers.
 If you are coming on the picturesque route 299 a beautiful mountain tunnel marks the divide between the two prefectures.
-As you exit the tunnel a large “Gunma Prefecture” sign welcomes you to the unspoiled mountain region of Tano.
+As you exit the tunnel a large “Gunma Prefecture” sign welcomes you to the unspoiled mountain region of Ueno Mura in the Tano District.

-Tano is hands down thee most untainted rural and natural mountaineous area I have ever been to in Japan.
+The Tano District is hands down thee most untainted rural and natural mountaineous area I have ever been to in Japan.
 Ueno village, which is part of the region, bestows stunning unrepressed natural landscapes.
 Thanks to the remoteness the night sky is brilliant, particularly between November and February when you can literally see thousands of glittering stars.
+They call it a natural planetarium!
 Mahoba No Mori is a forest in the village with wild camping grounds, log cabins, Forest Adventure Ueno (a treetop challenge) and Ueno Skybridge.
-My husband, who has been day camping around the Kanto plain for at least 30 years, remarked how the rivers we passed have the clearest and cleanest fresh water he’s ever seen.
+My husband, who has been day camping around the Kanto plain for at least 30 years, remarked how the rivers in the Tano District have the clearest and cleanest fresh water he’s ever seen.

 Mahoba No Mori Campsite and Log cabins